measurement-kit/script-build-android/README.md

 vi `find . -type f -name download.sh | grep -v ./script`
 ```

 If any dependency has been updated, fix the URL and the SHA256.
+Then also
+make sure that the corresponding build script is updated.

 ## Check the output version